-Only a NAC Framework policy configured on the ASA supports the use of an audit server.
+Only a NAC Framework policy configured on the adaptive security appliance supports the use of an audit server.

 In its role as posture validation server, the ACS uses access control lists.
-If posture validation succeeds and the ACS specifies a redirect URL as part of the access policy it sends to the ASA, the ASA redirects all HTTP and HTTPS requests from the remote host to the redirect URL.
-Once the posture validation server uploads an access policy to the ASA, all of the associated traffic must pass both the Security Appliance and the ACS (or vice versa) to reach its destination.
+If posture validation succeeds and the ACS specifies a redirect URL as part of the access policy it sends to the adaptive security appliance, the adaptive security appliance redirects all HTTP and HTTPS requests from the remote host to the redirect URL.
+Once the posture validation server uploads an access policy to the adaptive security appliance, all of the associated traffic must pass both the Security Appliance and the ACS (or vice versa) to reach its destination.

-The establishment of a tunnel between an IPSec or WebVPN client and the ASA triggers posture validation if a NAC Framework policy is assigned to the group policy.
+The establishment of a tunnel between an IPSec or WebVPN client and the adaptive security appliance triggers posture validation if a NAC Framework policy is assigned to the group policy.
 The NAC Framework policy can, however, identify operating systems that are exempt from posture validation and specify an optional ACL to filter such traffic.